bajamircea/bajamircea.github.io/_posts/2016-03-29-specialop-comparing.markdown

 `float` and `double` are almost regular, except for `NaN` (all comparisons with `NaN` return `false`).

-Most basic containters are regular (assuming the `value_type` is regular) though, unlike an `int`, copy might throw.
-When compared, they do what you would expect, e.g. compare lexycographically.
+Most basic containers are regular (assuming the `value_type` is regular) though, unlike an `int`, copy might throw.
+When compared, they do what you would expect, e.g. compare lexicographically.

 The unordered containers however only compare for equality, not for less than.
 The reason is runtime cost.